mmbman/Katagiri/1980-04-20-Blue-Cliff-Record-Case-3-Talk-2.md

 >> Sustenance for his fledgeling.

-Sun Face Buddha, Moon Face Buddha: if this is just to take care of young birds in order to fly in the sky, well, Sun Face Buddha, Moon Face Buddha is a really gentle, soft suggestion how to live, how to affect life and death.
+“Sun Face Buddha, Moon Face Buddha”: if this is just to take care of young birds [so they can] fly in the sky, well, “Sun Face Buddha, Moon Face Buddha” is a really gentle, soft suggestion how to live, how to affect life and death.
 But we do this.
 It’s not always [stuck] in gentleness; there is a very strict, sharp suggestion there too.

 ##### 30:10

-The Verse. \[This is\] [Setchō Zen Master](glossary#setchō-jūken)’s verse for the koan, and also [Engo Zen Master](engo-kokugon)’s comment on each verse.
+[Let’s read] the Verse. \[This is\] [Setchō Zen Master](glossary#setchō-jūken)’s verse for the koan, and also [Engo Zen Master](engo-kokugon)’s comment on each verse.

-**Transcriber’s Note:** Here is Setchō Zen Master’s complete verse, without the comments:
+**Transcriber’s Note:** Here is Setchō Zen Master’s complete poem, without the comments:

 > Sun Face Buddha, Moon Face Buddha;
 > What kind of people were the Ancient Emperors?